dikshita97/RISC-V-Processor/README.md

 **Note**: Do not check the dependency of a load instruction result on the next instruction, as the architecture does not support stalling.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Habib University for the course on Computer-Architecture
-* @hasanbaig for step-by-step well-formatted excercises to build this circuit.